April 12, 2019

 Furthermore, as the Class Q provisions are limited to the dimensions of the existing building, the order does not permit extending beyond this limit.
 So if your intention is to convert and extend, this will mean having to submit an application to your local planning authority.

-Usually these are in place where development is unlikely to be carried out, such as on a farm.
+Usually, these are in place where development is unlikely to be carried out, such as on a farm.
 A common scenario may be where a dwelling has been built for a farmer’s son or daughter, who intend to work on and inherit the farm.
 The planning consent may be granted, but it would be restricted to that particular type of occupant.

-It is possible that a building which has not been used as part of a farm for many years may still be subject to an agricultural tie, purely because it was originally constructed for use as an agricultural building.
+It is possible that a building that has not been used as part of a farm for many years may still be subject to an agricultural tie, purely because it was originally constructed for use as an agricultural building.
 Therefore, you should be mindful that a restriction may exist when purchasing a rural property.

 While there are many different types of buildings present on agricultural land, barns are one of the most popular for converting to a dwelling.
 Barns are often full of character, reflective of their history, and much of the time built using local materials.